linkarzu/linkarzu.github.io/_posts/2024-macos-workflow/0003-240115-brew-multiple-apps/2024-01-15-brew-multiple-apps.md

 - Alternatively, if you are in the same directory where the Brewfile is, you can just run the command
-  - Don't run it just yet, see below
+  - Don't run it just yet, we will install the apps we need from GitHub below

 ```bash
 brew bundle